Chefee Shark Tank Update – Shark Tank Season 15

 Funding (Pre-Shark Tank) | $500,000 |

-Investment Asked | $500,000 |
+Investment Asked | $500,000 for 4% equity |

-In front of the Sharks were 3 dishes Chefee had prepared: Spanish paella, spicy ratatouille, and tofu tikka masala.
-The Sharks liked the food.
-Assaf explained that users can customize recipes in the app.
 The Sharks wanted to see it work, so Assaf ordered a meal with the app.
 Chefee sprang to life, rising from out of the counter.
 First, it took the lid off the cooker.

 Chefee consists of 2 parts: upper and lower.
 The upper part, which fits into a standard kitchen cabinet, stores and dispenses ingredients.
-As he explained this, Chefee dispensed and weighed the ingredients.
+As he explained this, the Chefee dispensed and weighed the ingredients.

 The left side of the upper portion is refrigerated.
 To supply Chefee, users need to integrate with Amazon Fresh.
-Once Chefee finishes dispensing ingredients, it pours them into the cooker.
+Once the Chefee finishes dispensing ingredients, it pours them into the cooker.
 They aren’t reinventing the wheel; they’re applying robotics to cookers.
 Chefee can be installed in any modern kitchen in the world.

 What Makes Chefee Unique?